 One of the biggest barriers to homeownership is pulling together a down payment: between bills, debt, and living a life, it can be hard to save up a nest egg of 20% of a home’s purchase price.
 Fortunately, there are forms of down payment assistance that allow qualifying prospective home buyers the opportunity to borrow their down payment in the form of a second mortgage on their property.
 The name of this financial product: the “Community Seconds Mortgage.”

 What Is A Community Seconds Mortgage?

-A Community Seconds mortgage is a form of down payment assistance offered by Fannie Mae that allows approved third parties to lend funds to be used for a down payment or closing costs.
+A Community Seconds mortgage is a form of down payment assistance offered by Fannie Mae (Freddie Mac’s Affordable Seconds is another) that allows approved third parties to lend funds to be used for a down payment or closing costs.
 The loan is secured by a second mortgage, and the second mortgage is always subordinate to the first.

 A second mortgage is another type of lien on a property.
 Liens are “claims” lenders have on a property until a debt is paid off.
 There are many types of “bad” liens: tax liens, judgement liens, homeowners association liens.
 These are claims put against a home when the owner fails to pay taxes or other monies owed.

 But a primary mortgage is also a type of lien, as is the second, and these are “good” liens.
 The type of lien and the date it was put against the home help determine who gets paid first if a home goes into foreclosure.

 Created in 1938, Fannie Mae is one of the biggest buyers of mortgage originations.
 As a government agency, Fannie Mae essentially “buys” mortgages from banks, so banks can then turn around and use that money to originate more mortgages.
 Fannie Mae (and the other agency, Freddie Mac) play a large part in how lenders stay liquid and keep the economy running.